bogdanpolak/warsztat-q4-2018/doc/AuditsAndMetrics.md

 Metryki dla programistów OOP:

 * CBO = Coupling Between Objects
     * Represents the number of other classes to which a class is coupled to.
 Counts the number of reference types that are used in field declarations, formal parameters, return types, throws declarations, local variables, and types from which field and method selections are made.
-Primitive types, types from System.Collections namespace and supertypes are not counted.
+Primitive types, types from System.Collections namespace and super-types are not counted.
     * Excessive coupling between objects is detrimental to modular design and prevents reuse.
 The more independent a class is, the easier it is to reuse it in another application.
 In order to improve modularity and promote encapsulation, inter-object class coupling should be kept to a minimum.
 The larger the number of coupling, the higher the sensitivity to changes in other parts of the design, and therefore maintenance is more difficult.
 A measure of coupling is useful to determine how complex the testing of various parts of a design is likely to be.
 The higher the inter-object class coupling, the more rigorous the testing needs to be.
 * DOIH = Depth Of Inheritance Hierarchy
     * **The length of the inheritance chain** from the root of the inheritance tree to the measured class is the DOIH metric for the class.